 “In these data sets, husbands’ and wives’ reports of couple time were associated with higher relationship quality.
 For example, Figure 1 shows that husbands and wives who engaged in couple time with their mates at least once a week were approximately 3.5 times more likely to report being “very happy” in their marriages, compared to those who enjoyed less quality time with their spouse.”

-You are preparing for marriage as you prepare for your wedding.
 You will be someone’s husband or wife.
 Take what you see from the research and practice this habit so that it becomes muscle memory for your marriage!
 Don’t let the quantity of time you’re spending together blur with the meaning of quality time with your fiancé.

 How to Spend Quality Time with Your Fiancé While Planning a Wedding: